Farmers will get justice: Ramdas Athawale on Budget

-New Delhi: Lauding the Union Budget presented by Finance Minister Nirmala Sitharaman, various political leaders on Monday emphasized that the announcements are for the benefit of the farmers.
+New Delhi, Feb 1 (IANS) Lauding the Union Budget presented by Finance Minister Nirmala Sitharaman, various political leaders on Monday emphasized that the announcements are for the benefit of the farmers.

 Union Minister Ramdas Athawale said that the budget assured "increased allocation" for the farmers.
 "Farmers and labourers will get justice," he said.